England advances after beating Wales 3-0 at World Cup

 AP Soccer Writer

-AL RAYYAN, Qatar (AP) — Marcus Rashford and Phil Foden got their chance and made their point.
+AL RAYYAN, Qatar (AP) — Marcus Rashford dropped to his knees and pointed up to the sky.

-Rashford scored twice and Foden added the other as England changed up its attack and beat Wales 3-0 Tuesday at the World Cup to advance to the round of 16 at the top of Group B.
+The England forward had just scored against Wales at the World Cup, starting off a 3-0 victory that sent his team into the round of 16.

+His celebration, he said, was in tribute to a friend who recently passed away after a long battle with cancer.
+It could have also been in celebration of working his way into the starting lineup in Qatar.

+The lineup changed for the final Group B match against Wales, and both Rashford and Foden took advantage of their time on the field.

+Rashford put England in the lead with a free kick in the 50th minute, and followed it with that tribute to his late friend.
+Foden added the second only one minute later, and Rashford made it 3-0 in the 68th.

-England will next face Senegal in the round of 16 on Sunday.
+The win guaranteed England first place in the group.
+The team will next face Senegal in the round of 16 on Sunday.

-Both Rashford and Foden had come on as substitutes in the opening win over Iran, and Rashford did so again in the match against the United States, which ended in a 0-0 draw.

-On Tuesday, England coach Gareth Southgate opted to drop Bukayo Saka and Raheem Sterling to the bench and give Rashford and Foden a chance from the start.
+Wales, which was playing at the World Cup for the first time in 64 years, finished last in the group and was eliminated.
+The United States ended up in second place and will next face the Netherlands, while Iran finished third and was also eliminated.

+It may have been captain Gareth Bale’s last match for his national team.

 James Robson is at https://twitter.com/jamesalanrobson